mlejefj/oauth2-demo/README.md

 * Check the messages in the PHP server output.
 Are there any error messages?
 * The OAuth application in GitHub will allow you to revoke all user tokens
 * Session variables may persist on disk.
-You can destroy a session by deleting any session files:
+You can destroy a session by deleting any session files.

-    rm /var/lib/php/sessions/*
+### Session files

 PHP can display the path to stored sessions with the following command:

     echo session_save_path();

+Assuming your session files are stored in `/var/lib/php/sessions`, the following should work:

+    rm /var/lib/php/sessions/*